When you’re just starting out learning how to play guitar one of the first things you need to understand is how to read chord boxes.

 Once you’ve learned how to read these basic nine shapes, you should practice moving seamlessly between them.
 In time you’ll get quicker.
 There are tons more shapes to learn but focus on these initially.

 From there, you should check out our guide on how to read guitar tabs (also called ‘tablature’) which is especially helpful for learning lead guitar (as opposed to rhythm guitar).
-Also, work on some basic strumming patterns.
+Learn some basic strumming patterns and use the circle of fifths for building your own progressions and transposing them to any key.

 Ged is Founder and Editor-in-chief at Zing Instruments.
 He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
 When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.